antdp425/antdp425.github.io/_posts/2020-08-05-5_tips_for_new_flatiron_coding_bootcamp_students.markdown

 ---
 layout: post
-title:      "5 Tips for New Flatiron Coding Bootcamp Students"
+title:      "5 Tips for New Flatiron School Coding Bootcamp Students"
 date:       2020-08-05 20:07:23 -0400
 permalink:  5_tips_for_new_flatiron_coding_bootcamp_students
 ---